Chapter Sixty One

 I glance down at the IPad, green dot blinks away, Donatello must be wrapped for the evening.

-Janah, “If we’re right about his habits, we aren’t going to catch him selling fake annuities here in town.”
+Janah, “If we’re right about his habits, we aren’t going to catch him selling fake annuities here.”

 “I hope we aren’t planning to follow him on the road.”